ClimateGlobalChange/squadgen/README.md

     a few enhancements over the previous LOWCONN old template by removing spurious elements with high aspect ratios (typically near interior corners).

+  --refine_level <integer>

+    Number of levels of refinement to use in grid generation.
+Each refinement level corresponds to a 2x refinement of the mesh.

+  --resolution <integer>

+    Base resolution of the mesh.
+For cubed-sphere meshes this corresponds to the number of faces along each edge of the cubed-sphere.

   --refine_file <filename>

     Filename of the PNG file to use for specifying refinement regions.

+  --refine_rect <string>

+    An argument specifying rectangular regions on the cubed-sphere where refinement should be applied.
+Each refine_rect should be separated by a semi-colon and consists of five arguments:

+    <lon1>,<lat1>,<lon2>,<lat2>,<level>

+    where <lon1>,<lat1> are the longitude-latitude coordinates of the lower-right corner of the refinement region, <lon2>,<lat2> are the longitude-latitude coordinates of the upper-right corner of the refinement region, and <level>
+    is the number of levels of refinement.

   --output <filename>